-So let’s cover what you will need to plan, in fact, many music producers skip this part and end up learning the hard way, it’s always good to plan ahead.
+So let’s cover what you will need to plan many music producers skip this part and end up learning the hard way, it’s always good to plan.
 Check out more about studio monitors on our page here.

 Set your budget for studio monitors

 What you will need to do is set yourself a budget for the studio monitors.
 Are you in that 50 to 100 bracket?
 100 to 200 bracket?
 200 to 400 bracket? or 400+ bracket?
-Whatever your budget is please stick to it, don’t do a rookie mistake, and start looking at high-end professional monitor speakers by spending 10,000, wasting all that money to only spend the next 3 years learning how to use fl studio/logic and probably even worse giving up with the hobby later!
+Whatever your budget is please stick to it, don’t make a rookie mistake, and start looking at high-end professional monitor speakers by spending 10,000, wasting all that money to only spend the next 3 years learning how to use FL Studio/Logic Pro and probably even worse giving up with the hobby later!
 Be reasonable but don’t overdo it, if you’re a beginner we would recommend spending around 100-200 on your first monitors.

 What you’re using studio monitors for?

-Ok what you will need to do is make a choice, are you going to be using the studio monitors for music production? audio reference?
-Mixing and engineering? plugged into your TV pr pc? or for general gaming?
+Ok, what you will need to do is make a choice, are you going to be using the studio monitors for music production? audio reference?
+Mixing and engineering? plugged into your TV or pc? or for general gaming?

 If you’re using the studio monitors for gaming, tv, or pc, in fact for simple and general things like listening to music, playing games, or just simple general sound output, you should not worry too much about the sound quality as you will not be mixing or mastering a track for some big artist who just spent 5000 so you can craft up their next big EP! so anything between 50 to 100 (dollar, pounds or euros) will do just fine for you.